 Lis Noer Aini1, Bambang Hendro Soenarminto2, Eko Hanudin2, Junun Sartohadi2

-1 Muhammadiyah University of Yogakarta, Faculty of Agriculture, Department of Agrotechnology, Yogyakarta 55183, Indonesia
+1 Universitas Muhammadiyah Yogyakarta, Faculty of Agriculture, Department of Agrotechnology, Yogyakarta 55183, Indonesia

-2 Gadjah Mada University, Department of Soil Sciences, Faculty of Agriculture, Yogyakarta 55281, Indonesia
+2 Universitas Gadjah Mada, Department of Soil Sciences, Faculty of Agriculture, Yogyakarta 55281, Indonesia

 Aini, L., Soenarminto, B., Hanudin, E. & Sartohadi, J. (2019).Plant nutritional potency of recent volcanic materials from the southern flank of mt.
 Merapi, Indonesia.
 Bulgarian Journal of Agricultural Science, 25(3), 527–533